-Our content summary construction algorithm is based on the classification algorithm from Gravano et al. [2003], an outline of which we presented in Section 2.3 (see Figure 1).
+Our content summary construction algorithm is based on the classification algorithm from [GIS03], an outline of which we presented in Section 2.3 (see Figure 1).
 Our content summary construction algorithm is shown in Figure 2.
 The main difference with the classification algorithm is that we exploit the focused probing to retrieve a document sample.
-We have enclosed in boxes those portions directly relevant to content summary extraction.
-Specifically, for
+We have enclosed in boxes the portions directly relevant to content summary extraction.
+Specifically, for each query probe we retrieve k documents from the database in addition to the number of matches that the probe generates (box β in Figure 2).
+Also, we record two sets of word frequencies based on the probe results and extracted documents (boxes β and γ):